ibm-cloud-architecture/ibm-cloud-stencils/README.md

 ## Overview

-IBM Cloud deployment diagrams are organized by:
+Boxes are organized by:
-- Boxes which represent a deployedOn relationship for locations (logical, virtual, physical) of platforms, infrastructure, network, etc, on which services and applications are deployed.
+- Boxes with solid border are diagram containers (container=1) and represent a deployedOn relationship for locations (logical, virtual, physical) of platforms, infrastructure, network, etc, on which services and applications are deployed.
-- Groups which represent a deployedTo relationship for grouping services and applications deployed on boxes.
+- Boxes with dashed border are not diagram containers (container=0) and represent a deployedTo relationship for grouping services and applications deployed on boxes.

-For example, a virtual server instance is deployed on a subnet and deployed to a security group.
+For example, a virtual server instance is deployed on a subnet with solid border and deployed to a security group with dashed border.

 IBM Cloud deployment diagram icons consist of:
 - [Architecture Icons](https://www.ibm.com/cloud/architecture/architectures/edit) which represent IBM Cloud components by background color.